threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`set_legacy_shaders`**

-Set whether TDW will correctly set each object's shaders.)
+Set whether TDW should use legacy shaders.
+Prior to TDW v1.8 there was a bug and this command would result in lower image quality.
+Since then, TDW has far better rendering quality (at no speed penalty).
+Send this command only if you began your project in an earlier version of TDW and need to ensure that the rendering doesn't change.
+Initial value = False.
+(TDW will correctly set each object's shaders.)

 ```python